larapie/guard/README.md

 ### Security

-If you discover any security related issues, please email anthony@officeline.be instead of using the issue tracker.
+If you discover any security related issues, please email anthony.vanc@gmail.com instead of using the issue tracker.

 ## Credits